Bioconductor/bioconductor.org/content/developers/bioccommits.md

 - A package or function for converting R scripts into commandline executables, with an emphasis on robust and reliable deployment
-- A tidy / spatial -omics project, TBD (this was a generally solicited project, if you are interested in leading or organizing it, please reach out!)
+- A tidy / spatial -omics project, TBD (this was a generally solicited project, if you are interested in leading or organising it, please reach out!)

 If you’re interested [please complete our participant